-Supporting documentation for the costs and pricing proposed in Appendix C must be submitted as a separate file in PDF format.
-Supporting documentation is required for all costs proposed (e.g., material quotes, subcontractor proposals, indirect rate calculations, etc.).
+See the first two Supporting documentation for the costs and pricing proposed in tabs of Appendix Appendix C must be submitted as a separate file in PDF format.
+C for Supporting documentation is required for all costs proposed (e.g., instructions and material quotes, subcontractor proposals, indirect rate calculations, etc.). further examples of supporting documentation.